Baby Throne - The Facts

 Don't believe it?
 Watch Hector prove to you by pushing every 3 seconds until he is done in less than 90 seconds and his bowels are empty.
 Watch for the happy face at the end!
 Less time than it takes to change a number 2 diaper.
 Plus of course no nappy rash (diaper rash), infections etc. simply because the alkaline faeces do not touch the bottom.

 There was (and is) nothing on the market that is suitable to hold babies, or even toddlers, safely in an optimal squat position.
-Zoe Durbach MSc MBA is a scientist and an engineer so it was easy for Zoe to create the Baby Throne to hold Hector safely in that optimal squat position (and she patented it!).
+Zoe Durbach MSc MBA is a scientist and an engineer, but more importantly she is a mother.
+With all of this knowledge, it was easy for Zoe to create the Baby Throne.

 Hector Knight Durbach